During the month of October, we are looking at the issue of civility, or more directly, how to live out our Christian faith in an uncivil world.

 The people is clear: all believers.
 “You” is plural—not just Peter or James or John; there is no clergy in the book of Acts.
 This is the life purpose of each Christian.

-The power is clear: the Holy Spirit enables God’s people to fulfil his purpose.
+The power is clear: the Holy Spirit enables God’s people to fulfill his purpose.
 We cannot convict of sin or save souls.
 We can only share our witness, trusting the Spirit to use us to bring others to Jesus.

 The priority is clear: we begin where we are.
 They started in Jerusalem because they were in Jerusalem, then moved to Judea, Samaria, and the “ends of the earth.”
 We plant the seed where we’re standing.
 We begin with the people we know, then take Christ to our city and world.